urban-tep/DDF-SDD/source/architecture/bc-pc/ProcessingandIngestionControl.rst

 The configuration specific to Urban TEP comprises:

- * an ingestion system instance ing-inst with one script for each data source (e.g. for systematic Sentinel 2 ingestion for the Urban TEP initial cities)
+ * an ingestion system instance ing-inst with one script for each data source (e.g. for systematic Sentinel 2 ingestion for the Urban TEP initial cities (mirroring), or for on-demand ingestion of a dataset (caching))
  * a processing system instance urban-inst with one script for each bulk production workflow (e.g. one for the statistics generation from MERIS data), and specific configurations for the spatio-temporal extent to be processed
  * scripts for catalogue entry generation and report generation and submission